 Effects by Clerk Characteristics

 This Section examines whether the findings change based on the race of the store clerk with whom testers interacted.
 If discrimination is driven primarily by in-group bias, then the clerk’s race should matter.
-Put differently, store clerks might simply treat testers of the same race more preferentially than “out-group” members because of homophily.
-If homophily were the main factor driving differential return outcomes, then African-American consumers would face higher return acceptance and refund rates when interacting with African-American store clerks.
+That is, store clerks might simply treat testers of the same race more preferentially than “out-group” members due to homophily.
+If homophily was the main factor driving differential return outcomes, then Black consumers would face higher return acceptance and refund rates when interacting with Black store clerks.

-Regression table 2 presents regressions that include the tester’s race, the host’s race, and an interaction term between the race of the tester and store clerk.
+Regression Table 2 presents regressions that include the tester’s race, the host’s race, and an interaction term between the race of the tester and store clerk.
 Column 1 uses the likelihood of having one’s return accepted (for exchange, credit, or refund) as the dependent variable, while Column 2 uses the likelihood of being offered a refund as the dependent variable.

-The interaction is not significantly different from zero in both cases.
-However, while the “race gap” in favor of whites was almost identical in magnitude among both black and white store clerks in the context of propensity to offer refunds, White testers received a significantly higher “race premium” (i.e., more preferential treatment compared to blacks) in terms of likelihood of having their returns accepted when interacting with black, rather than white store clerks.
+The interaction was not found to be significant in both cases.
+However, while the “race gap” in favor of whites was almost identical in magnitude among both Black and white store clerks in the context of propensity to offer refunds, white testers received a significantly higher “race premium” (i.e., more preferential treatment compared to Blacks) in terms of the likelihood of having their returns accepted when interacting with Black, rather than white store clerks.

 Table 2 further illustrates the relationship between the race of the testers and the clerks with whom they interacted by presenting the proportions of accepted returns and refunds by the race of the tester and the clerk.
-The table reveals that white testers were treated more favorably than were black testers by both white and black clerks.
-However, the “race gap” in likelihood of having one’s return accepted was indeed wider among black clerks than among white clerks (10% among white clerks versus 35% among black clerks), indicating that it is not merely homophily or in-group bias driving the results.
-One potential explanation for the observed discrepancy is that black employees may be more inclined to treat white customers more preferentially than similarly situated black customers due to fear of losing their jobs if white customers complain about their service.
+The table reveals that white testers were treated more favorably than were Black testers by both white and Black clerks.
+However, the “race gap” regarding the likelihood of having one’s return accepted was indeed wider among Black clerks than among white clerks (10% among white clerks versus 35% among Black clerks), indicating that it is not merely homophily or in-group bias driving the results.
+One potential explanation for the observed discrepancy is that Black employees may be more inclined to treat white customers more preferentially than similarly situated Black customers due to fear of losing their jobs if white customers complain about their service.

-Table 2.
-Proportion of Accepted Returns and Refunds Offered by Race of Tester and Clerk.
+Table 2 Proportion of Accepted Returns and Refunds Offered by Race of Clerk and Tester